IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 the title of "IETF Executive Director" in older documents such as
 {{RFC2026}} is now "Managing Director, IETF Secretariat".)

-IETF LLC Board: The Board of Directors of the IETF LLC -- formally a multi-member "manager" of the IETF LLC on behalf of ISOC (See
+IETF LLC Board: The Board of Directors of the IETF LLC (see
 {{board-responsibilities}}).

 ISOC: Internet Society (see {{RFC2031}} and {{ISOC}}).